Sanchez renaissance offers Man Utd hope of selling Inter loanee | Goal.com

 The story might have been a different one, though, were it not for Sanchez, who came through with match-winning performances to down Brescia, Torino and SPAL, and in doing so made Inter's task altogether more comfortable.

-Sanchez's recent joys have been in stark contrast – and indeed largely thanks to – the frustrations suffered by Martinez.
+Sanchez's recent joys have been in stark contrast – and indeed largely thanks to – the frustrations suffered by Lautaro.

 The Argentina forward went into the coronavirus interruption in sparkling form, with a move to Barcelona seemingly inevitable due to his exploits with Inter alongside Lukaku.

-But Martinez has seen the goals dry up in recent weeks, netting just twice since June and missing a crucial penalty against Bologna in a game his side went on to lose.
+But Lautaro has seen the goals dry up in recent weeks, netting just twice since June and missing a crucial penalty against Bologna in a game his side went on to lose.

 Whether his rotten run is just a case of a young forward trying too hard – after all, the ex-Racing Club star only celebrates his 23rd birthday in August – or whether his head was turned by the incessant Barca interest, Lautaro's downturn gave his South American colleague the opportunity to shine, a chance Sanchez has grabbed with both hands.